 I started out photographing rain, a little over ten years ago.
-And then, since I was interested in inclement weather—that was the subject of my first book, météores— I just naturally started leaning towards snow.
+And then, since I was interested in inclement weather—that was the subject of my first book, météores— I just naturally started leaning towards snow photography.

 What advice would you give someone wishing to start doing snow photography?

-Is there any specific type of equipment that’s required?
+Is there any specific type of equipment that’s required to photograph snow?